 Paris is always a good idea.
-I just returned from a 5-day trip to the city of light.
+I took a 5-day trip to Paris in March and, despite the cooler, rainier weather, it was just a delightful as my previous trip.
 Below I’ve put together some tips for people who want to travel to Paris from Connecticut, tips for traveling and enjoying Paris in general, and finally 5 days worth of ideas to fill up your time in Paris.

 TIPS FOR TRAVELING TO PARIS

 - If you’re gonna go to the Louvre, book a skip-the-line tour.
-If you don’t, you’ll spend hours on line waiting to get in and that’s even if you have a ticket in advance.
-If you’re a real art lover, I suggest a private guided tour.
-The Louvre has over 9 miles of art.
+If you don’t, you’ll spend hours on line waiting to get in.
+Then you have to wait in line to buy a ticket.
+Once in, the Louvre has over 9 miles of art.
 NINE MILES!
 So a tour just makes practical sense.
 Aside from skipping the line, a tour will allow you to see the greatest hits the museum has to offer.
-Then you can go stroll and hunt down any other piece of art that interests you.
+Once you’ve seen the Mona Lisa and the Venus de Milo, you can go stroll and hunt down any other piece of art that interests you.
 I suggest perusing the Louvre’s website first so you can get a taste of what they have.

 - Consider a food or market tour.
 Chocolate, cheese, wine, pastries–in Paris, you can do an entire morning or afternoon tour around a different type of food.
 Or, you could do a tour around a particular neighborhood or arrondissement.
 If you’re going for 7 days or if you’re a food lover going for a short amount of time, consider a food tour or a tour of one of Paris’s many food markets.
 Paris by Mouth has highly regarded food tours by neighborhood.

 - Book specialty tours at least 2-3 weeks in advance.
 A bike or museum tour you can book a few days in advance, but food tours or trips to champagne country need to be booked well in advance.